arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 }
 ```

-> ❌ Don't use ID's for styling.
+> ❌ Don't use IDs for styling.

 ```scss
 #component {